BollineniRohith123/Speech-to-Speech-echosystem/README.md

 ## Models

-We release three models:
+Vemi AI is built on foundation models with multiple voice options:
-- Moshi fine-tuned on a male synthetic voice (Moshiko),
+- Male synthetic voice (Moshiko),
-- Moshi fine-tuned on a female synthetic voice (Moshika),
+- Female synthetic voice (Moshika),
-- Mimi, our speech codec.
+- Mimi speech codec.

 Depending on the backend, the file format and quantization available will vary.
 Here is the list of the HuggingFace repo with each model.
 Mimi is bundled in each of those, and always use the same checkpoint format.